JiangDong-miao/Vehicle_LatentEdit/README.md

 ## Purpose of Release

-This repository is shared to accompany the submission of our manuscript titled **"Fine-Grained 3D Vehicle Shape Manipulation via Latent Space Editing"** to **[The visual computer]**.
+This repository is shared to accompany the submission of our manuscript titled **"Fine-Grained 3D Vehicle Shape Manipulation via Latent Space Editing"**

 ## Dataset Preparation